 In the past, a pie in the face contest, where the principal took a pie in the face from students who won a raffle, was a highly anticipated activity.
 (Mrs. Severance started this activity when she was the principal).

 In sticking with re-creating just “good fun,” the Parent Group decided to broaden the Pie in the Face contest with four staff members volunteering to be candidates.
 Students cast their votes and Mrs. Krietz (Principal) topped the contest with just over 8,100 votes.
 Two lucky winners (Abbey Sparkman and Hope LeGore) were then selected from a raffle to smash the pie in her face on the day of the event.
 A pie in the face of the principal was sure to draw a crowd to the event because who doesn’t want to see the principal take a pie to the face!

 About the cover photo: Dalton Wolfe (boy in orange shirt), Noah Bradbury (boy in tank top), and Maycee Grimes (girl in pink shirt) observe as Abbey Sparkman smooshes a pie in SES Principal’s Kate Krietz’ face.

-Pictured right: Alayna Sowers (age 8) plucks a duckie for a prize.
+Pictured above: Alayna Sowers (age 8) plucks a duckie for a prize.

-Pictured below: Kyle Mullennex is the winner (safety yellow shirt) of a Cake Walk.
+Pictured above: Kyle Mullennex is the winner (safety yellow shirt) of a Cake Walk.

-Pictured lower middle: Baked goods have always been a big seller at the bazaar.
+Pictured above: Baked goods have always been a big seller at the bazaar.

-Pictured lower right: Even the smallest of tractors competes in the Tractor Show.
+Pictured above: Even the smallest of tractors competes in the Tractor Show.